What a human can do, a robot can do better.

 Julia Collins, co-CEO and co-founder of Zume, says the company’s mission is to ensure access to healthy and affordable meals to everyone.
 Collins says the use of automation in the food industry is often associated with a decrease in food quality.
 This is not the case at Zume.

-“Zume believes that they can use automation to create not just a more efficient production line … but really to create a higher quality product,” Collins says.
+“Zume Pizza believes that they can use automation to create not just a more efficient production line but to create a higher quality product for their customers,” Collins says.